-Everything Angela does she does with passion and flair earning her the nickname “pocket rocket”.
+Everything Angela does she does with passion and flair.
 Whether in front of the camera, a radio microphone or a live audience Angela is always entertaining.

-During her 14 years with the ABC Angela worked as a researcher on the 7.30 Report and reporter for the 7pm News but she’s best known for anchoring the sports segment on the ABC TV News in Victoria Monday to Friday and later on weekends.
-Angela takes great pride in her presentation and was crowned Victoria’s best and clearest TV sports presenter five times.
+During her 14 years with ABC TV Angela worked as a researcher on the 7.30 Report and reporter for the 7pm News, but she’s best known for anchoring the sports segment on ABC TV News in Victoria for almost a decade.

 2007 was an eventful year for Angela.
 She was approached by the ALP to stand for the state seat of Williamstown vacated by former Premier Steve Bracks.
 Amid a storm of controversy she declined the offer.

 Searching for a new challenge, Angela walked away from the ABC in 2007 and went where no woman in Melbourne has dared go – the testosterone-charged world of breakfast sports radio.
 Angela was the first woman to co-host Sport 927’s breakfast program, a position she held for two years alongside 1990 Collingwood premiership player Michael Christian.

 Angela is now enjoying the freedom and diversity of freelancing.